 Inhalers and Nebulizers

 Metered-dose inhaler (MDI).
-The most common type of inhaler, the metered-dose inhaler uses a chemical propellant (hydrofluoroalkane, or HFA) to carry the medication out of the inhaler.
-As of December 31, 2011, MDIs sold in the United States may no longer use ozone-depleting chlorofluorocarbons (CFCs) to propel the medication.
-A metered-dose inhaler is held in front of or inserted into the mouth as the medication is released in puffs.
+This is the most common type of inhaler.
+A metered-dose inhaler uses a chemical to push the medication into the lungs.
+It is held in front of or put into the mouth as the medication is released in puffs.

 Nebulizer.
-A nebulizer is a type of inhaler that sprays a fine, liquid mist of medication.
-This is done through a mask, using oxygen or air under pressure, or by using an ultrasonic machine (often used by people who cannot use a metered-dose inhaler, such as infants and young children, and people with severe asthma).
-A mouthpiece is connected to a machine via plastic tubing to deliver medication to the patient.
+A nebulizer is a machine that sprays a fine, liquid mist of medication.
+The medication is delivered with a mouthpiece or mask.
+Nebulizers are often used by people who cannot use metered-dose inhalers, such as infants and young children, and people with severe asthma.

 Dry powder or rotary inhaler.
 Dry powder is inhaled with these devices.
 They are activated by your breath.
 They may be used by children and adults.
 It’s important to keep these inhalers dry so that the powder doesn't clump together.

 These devices may deliver both quick-relief and controller medications.
 For example: